-Until fairly recently, people did not really understand just how serious problems rising carbon levels in the atmosphere could mean for the planet and us all.
-But right now, we are seeing the world around us changing.
+Until fairly recently, society has not really been aware of just how serious the problems of rising carbon levels in the atmosphere will affect the planet and us all.
+Right now, the world around us is changing before our eyes.
 Glaciers are melting, heavy rainfall has led to severe flooding, forest fires destroy large swathes of land, and hurricanes and typhoons are hitting coastal countries harder than ever.

 Emission reductions are only the first step

-The recent IPCC climate report stated that any further delay in concerted global action will miss a brief and rapidly closing window of opportunity to secure a liveable and sustainable future for all.
+The science is unequivocal.
+A recent IPCC climate report stated that any further delay in concerted global action will miss a brief and rapidly closing window of opportunity to secure a liveable and sustainable future for all.
 There is more than a 50% chance that global warming will exceed 1.5 °C in ten years' time.

 "This is serious, the science is clear and action by many means is critical.
-We need to reduce the amount of fossil carbon emitted into the atmosphere and increasing the capacity of forests to act as carbon sinks.
-The aim is to head towards a future where we can be neutral in our impact or, even better, regenerative by design," says Robert Taylor, UPM Raflatac's Director of Sustainability.
+We need to reduce the amount of fossil carbon emitted into the atmosphere and increase the capacity of forests to act as carbon sinks.
+The aim must be a future where we can be neutral in our impact or, even better, regenerative by design," says Robert Taylor, UPM Raflatac's Director of Sustainability.

 The first step to take is to start emitting less carbon dioxide and other greenhouse gases.

-At UPM Raflatac, reducing the footprint of products means using less raw materials, increasing the use of renewable as well as recycled materials, and making it easier to recycle our products.
+At UPM Raflatac, reducing the footprint of products means using less raw materials, increasing the use of renewable as well as recycled materials, and making it easier to optimize the recyclability and reuse of packaging.
 Manufacturing and logistics are made as efficient as possible to use less energy, and we use more and more renewable energy.

 "Our reduce focus is critically important.
 However, our products still have a residual climate impact which cannot be avoided today.
-Therefore, the only way we can achieve carbon neutrality is to compensate for the remaining emissions.
-That means investing in certified offsets which compensate for the equivalent amount of carbon."
+Therefore, the only way we can achieve carbon neutrality is to compensate for the remaining emissions elsewhere.
+That means investing in certified carbon offsets to compensate for the equivalent amount of greenhouse gas emissions."

 Certified and compensated

-The first carbon neutral products in UPM Raflatac's portfolio are selected CarbonNeutral® certified RAFNXT+ label material.
-As a first in the labeling industry, UPM Raflatac helps its customers to make a smart choice by CarbonNeutral certified options of selected RAFNXT+ labeling materials.
+The first carbon neutral products in UPM Raflatac's portfolio are selected CarbonNeutral® certified RAFNXT+ and Linerless label materials.
+As a first in the labeling industry, UPM Raflatac helps its customers to make a smart choice by choosing CarbonNeutral certified options of selected RAFNXT+ labeling materials.
 We also recently obtained a CarbonNeutral® product certification for our whole Linerless range.

 "For us it is crucial that we work with credible, recognized partners, so that we can be sure that our investment is going to the right place – that the reduction in carbon emissions we are paying for is really happening," Taylor points out.

-UPM Raflatac selects compensation projects that tackle the root causes of climate change, are linked to UN's Sustainable Development Goals, and bring additional benefits, by supporting local communities, for example.
+UPM Raflatac selects compensation projects that tackle the root causes of climate change, are linked to UN's Sustainable Development Goals, and bring additional benefits, for example by supporting local communities.

 The projects UPM Raflatac has chosen to support promote clean cooking solutions in China and Bangladesh, improved water infrastructure in Africa, and grassland conservation in the United States.